Lila Asante Appiah, MATD, PHR, SWP

 So, let’s talk about Jean’s (not her real name) tendencies and the ensuing downstream impacts.
 There were several blind spots that Jean was completely unaware of.
 As well, there were other limitations that she was aware of, but didn’t initially have the courage to seek support and change.
 I know these weak points well because at one point in my early career, I dealt with a few of them myself.
 Jean hired me as her coach and together, we discussed her goals and agreed upon what she wanted to work on.
 After developing a coaching plan, I helped Jean identify and draw out the limiting beliefs that were detracting her from achieving greater success.
 The outcome was an improvement in her overall effectiveness as a leader.

-In this first of a 3-part series, I’ll share the initial blind spot that Jean was unaware of: her hiring approach.
+In this first of a 3-part series, I’ll share the initial blind spot in business that Jean was unaware of: her hiring approach.
 Knowing how to hire good talent is critical; it can impact whether and/or how quickly a leader progresses through the company.

 Jean let her initial raw impressions of Tom influence her hiring decision.
 I refer to this as a ‘quick fire hire’.
 This is a common pitfall that many hiring managers make without ever realizing it until after the new hire is aboard.
 The hiring manager immediately makes an assessment about a candidate within the first 5-10 minutes of the interview.
 Instead of being cognizant of the early suspicion and leaving room to refine their assessment, the hiring manager proceeds to let the initial impression guide the remainder of the interview.
 Judging candidates on how well they interview is more times than not a mistake.
 A savvy articulate and congenial person can be convincing in an interview.
 Jean fell into this trap.
 She placed too much emphasis and value on Tom’s interview skills.